sidBOT/custom_lldb_script/README.md

 	ASLR : get aslr slide
-	set-bp 0xaddress : set breakpoint (ASLR added) write 0xaddress 0xvalue : write to memory, same as => memory write -s 4 0xaddress 0xvalue (address frorm lldb)
+	set-bp 0xaddress : set breakpoint (ASLR added) set-bp -f 0xaddress : force set breakpoint write 0xaddress 0xvalue : write to memory, same as => memory write -s 4 0xaddress 0xvalue (address frorm lldb)
-	get-adr 0xaddress : [get address - aslr], to find the IDA Address
+	write -f 0xaddress 0xvalue : write to memory at the IDA offset directly get-adr 0xaddress : [get address - aslr], to find the IDA Address convert -f 0xvalue : convert hex to 32 bit single precision float value convert -h floatValue : convert float value to hexadecimal list-add -a 0xaddress functionName : save address and the name for it in a list for future reference list-add -s : show all the saved addresses in the list list-add -r 0xaddress : remove the address from the list

 ## Video Walkthrough